drnrbt/recipes/README.md

 # recipes
-website about receipes and to test basic html
+This is a website about receipes and to test basic html, a simple sandbox of sorts